-&lt;sup>31Interview of Khabar-online with General Kamali, vice president of human resources for armed forces, on changes to military service conscription laws, (January 12, 2012), accessed October 17, 2015, http://khabaronline.ir/detail/193772/.
+32Interview of Khabar-online with General Kamali, vice president of human resources for armed forces, on changes to military service conscription laws, (January 12, 2012), accessed October 17, 2015, http://khabaronline.ir/detail/193772/.

-This discontinuity is an exogenous factor to college attainment and potentially can be used as an instrument to estimate various returns to college education such as the return on wages.
-The census does not provide data on earnings, wages, or hours worked.
-It does, however, contain the job the individual has.
-One can use the job status or skilllevel required for the job as the labor market outcome variable.
-In the data, jobs are divided into 9 categories: 1) legislators, senior officials and managers, 2) scientists, engineers, lawyers and other professionals, 3) technicians and associate professionals, 4) office workers, 5) sellers, and semi-technical service workers, 6) semi-technical agricultural workers, 7) semitechnical construction and industrial workers, 8) machine operators and drivers, 9) laborers and unskilled workers.
-Based on this, I define a variable to represent the status of the job or skills it requires and call it job status.
-Larger values correspond to jobs of greater skill or status: five for the first job category (legislators, senior officials, and managers), four for the second, three for the third job category, two for the fourth to eighth job categories, and one for the last category.
-The results are robust to different definitions of the job status variable.
-For example, one may define this variable to take nine values, each associated with a job category.
-It can start at 1 for the ninth category and increase by one for each category until it reaches 9 for legislators, senior officials and managers.
-The results are similar to what follows and can be found in Table B.
+How about wages?
+The census does not provide data on earnings, wages, or hours worked.33 It does, however, contain the job the individual has.
+One can use the status of jobs as the labor market outcome variable.
+In the data, jobs are divided into ten categories: 1) legislators, senior officials and managers, 2) scientists, engineers, lawyers and other professionals, 3) technicians and associate professionals, 4) office workers, 5) sellers and semi-technical service workers, 6) semi-technical agricultural workers, 7) semi-technical construction and industrial workers, 8) machine operators and drivers, and 9) elementary occupations (laborers and unskilled workers).34 These job categories seem to have a hierarchy, possibly legislators and senior officials and managers being the top category and the elementary occupations being at the bottom.
+Based on this hierarchy, one can turn this categorical variable into an ordinal variable for job status.
+But, turning job categories into a quantitative measure of job status could be challenging.
+For example, how much does job status differ between each of these categories, say Technicians and associate professionals (category 3) and Clerks (category 4)?